Officers

 President

-Carl R. Ficks, Jr. is the founder of No Surrender, LLC, a business which helps busy professionals get back in the wellness game.
-A former partner with Halloran & Sage LLP, he practiced law in the Greater Hartford community for 30 years, in addition to serving as Vice-President of Corporate & Donor Relations for a regional specialty hospital for three years.
-Carl has a long history of non-profit board service.
-Carl is also a member of the Governance Committee.
+Carl R. Ficks, Jr., JD is the founder of No Surrender, LLC, working with leaders to increase their effectiveness and their teams to boost engagement and productivity.
+A former partner with Halloran & Sage LLP, he practiced law in the Greater Hartford community for over 30 years, and has a long history of non-profit board service.
+Carl is a member of the Fund's Governance Committee, and is also a contributing author to the recently released book ``THE DIFFERENCE: Essays on Loss, Courage and Personal Transformation.``

 Glenn A. Cassis